Offley: Glebe Farm Explosion

-At 3pm on 8 January 1945 a US Army lorry carrying munitions was involved in a road accident with a petrol tanker as it was passing Glebe Farm at the Flints.
+At 3 pm on 8 January 1945, a US Army lorry carrying munitions was involved in a road accident with a petrol tanker as it was passing Glebe Farm at the Flints.

-The drivers managed to evacuate nearby residents however a bus from Luton came round the corner just as an explosion occurred, killing three US servicemen on the bus and injuring 21 others.
+The drivers managed to evacuate nearby residents; however, a bus from Luton came round the corner just as an explosion occurred, killing three US servicemen on the bus and injuring 21 others.
 The explosion was so severe that it made a crater on the road 50 feet wide and 14 feet deep.

 The Windmill and Farm were completely destroyed and Flint cottages were severely damaged, other houses in Offley suffered extensive blast damage.

+Population

+At the 2021 census, the population of the parish was 1,646.
+The population had been 1,307 in 2001, and 1,398 in 2011.